ellieon/BigBee/README.md

 To run a pre-transpiled version of the server just run `npm run start`

 ## Database migration
-BDB will automatically attempt to perform database migration to do initial setup of the database for application use.
+BB will automatically attempt to perform database migration to do initial setup of the database for application use.
 The migration scripts are run automatically as part of the above start up and are located in the `migrations` folder of the project directory.